itfanr/ros2-wiki/Home.md

 See [[the installation page|Installation]].

 ## Tutorials
-ROS 2 is under heavy development and all releases are currently "alpha"-prefixed.
+ROS 2 is under heavy development and releases are currently "beta"-prefixed.
 You should not expect to switch from ROS 1 to ROS 2 today, but you can check out the [[the tutorials page|Tutorials]] page to see a range of examples of what the system can do in its current state.

 ## Contributing